Measure the impact of changes on your Oracle environment with Query Performance

-Our DBAs know the dedication required to make parameterization changes in a productive environment, and the number of manual tests required to achieve a minimum of assurances before addressing a database migration or version upgrade.
-Beyond the expensive software solutions of some manufacturers, in GPS we understood that having a tool that allows us to reproduce and analyze queries in different environments, simulating the response and performance before implementing the changes, would be at least a SAVING of time for us and soon for our clients.
-For this reason we present the performance of the GPS queries.
+Our DBAs know the dedication required to make parameterization changes in a production environment, and the number of manual tests that are required to achieve a minimum of guarantees before tackling a database migration or version upgrade.
+In addition to the costly software solutions of some manufacturers, in GPS we understood that having a tool that would allow us to compare the performance of queries in different environments, simulating the response before implementing changes, would be at least a TIME SAVER for us and soon for our customers.

 A work is the first element that we must create in order to start working, and on it we will group / organize the rest of the elements of the application: Queries and snapshots mainly.
 To do this, we must define it by a name and a description.